-In October 2017 students from third to sixth grade of the Japanese school in Cairo visited Grand Egyptian Museum Conservation Center (GEM-CC).
+In October 2017 students from third to sixth grade of the Japanese school in Cairo visited the Grand Egyptian Museum Conservation Center (GEM-CC).

 We wanted them to experience the conservation process up close, so we put up a visit schedule to visit the laboratories and then try to be a conservator and fix replica of deteriorated papyrus using the same technique and work flow of the real process.